Libera-Chat/libera-chat.github.io/bylaws.md

 6. Membership is terminated if:

-   - The member withdraws their membership, or
+   - The member withdraws their membership by notifying the membership, or

    - The member is suspended.

+7. All membership changes must be documented in an archived and searchable record.

 ## Decisions